CitizenLabDotCo/citizenlab/docs/README.md

 - Reduced padding of sticky top bar
 - Show all events at bottom of page instead of only upcoming events
 - Added tracking events
+- Only show sticky action bar up top when an action button (e.g. 'Post an idea') is present, and you've scrolled past it.

 **Project page right-hand sidebar:**